 On an annual basis, the Board establishes a general water rate.
-The rate is established on a cost-recovery basis.
-The 2006 rate has been set at \$158.59 for one million litres, a 2.44% increase over the 2005 rate.
-The increase is due primarily to increases in labour, energy and chemical costs.
+The rate is established on a costrecovery basis.
+The 2007 rate has been set at \$169.47 for one million litres, a 6.9% increase over the 2006 rate.
+The increase is due primarily to rising costs for electricity and natural gas, increases in unit prices for alum and chlorine and equipment price increases.